shiwakotisurendra/shiwakotisurendra/README.md

 ## Hi there 👋

-- 🔭 I’m currently working as Research Associate for Climate Adaptation Project with the concept of Co-creation in the regions.
+- 🔭 I’m currently working as Research Associate for Climate Adaptation Project in Cologne University of Applied Sciences with the concept of Co-creation in the region.

 <!--
 **shiwakotisurendra/shiwakotisurendra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.